Hi, I’m Lori Pickert.

 Once upon a time, not that long ago, I was owner and director of a small Reggio-inspired school, preschool through third grade.
 By the end of that adventure, I was traveling around the country as an educational consultant, helping teachers and administrators explore authentic art, long-term projects, and Reggio-inspired learning.

-After several years, I closed my school and began homeschooling my sons.
+After several years, I closed my school and began homeschooling my two sons.
 They were 4 and 7.
 Actually, homeschooling and the school overlapped a bit.
 We closed our primary program and I began homeschooling my sons; the preschool, after-school, and summer programs went on for a couple more years.

 I’ve been writing the Camp Creek Blog since 2007.
 I wrote a book called Project-Based Homeschooling: Mentoring Self-Directed Learners.
-Other books are in the works.
-A blog is good for discussing, but books are better for laying out the foundation.

 We have a great forum full of warm and supportive people exploring these ideas together and sharing both challenges and successes.
 I know nice forum sounds like an oxymoron, but PBH is self-selective for inclusive, nonjudgmental people.
 Project-based homeschooling works with any homeschooling method, from classical to unschooling, and we have plenty of parents who don’t homeschool, too.
 Teachers interested in Reggio and project-based learning hang out here as well.
 We welcome everyone who wants to help children become self-directed learners, period.
 No dogma, no purism, no shaming.
 It’s a community of collaborators.

 Some of my more popular blog posts:

 I also wrote a series (that I still add to on occasion) called PBH for Grown-ups.
 If you are interested in becoming a self-directed learner yourself and finding your own meaningful work, you might find some inspiration there.
 A few popular posts include: